-Benefit Description You pay Orthopedic and prosthetic devices (cont.)
-High Option Standard Option Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
+Benefit Description You pay

+Orthopedic and prosthetic devices (cont.)
+Standard Option

+Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
 For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
+25% coinsurance, Deductible Applies

+Not covered: All charges.

-20% coinsurance.
-20% coinsurance.
-Not covered: Orthopedic and corrective shoes(except for diabetic shoes when medical criteria is met), arch supports, heel pads, and feel cups Corsets, trusses, elastic stockings, support hose and other supportive devices Prosthetic replacements provided less than five years after the last one we covered, unless it is All charges.
-All charges. irreparable and the member has properly maintained it.
-Durable medical equipment (DME) High Option Standard Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Covered items include: Oxygen Dialysis equipment Hospital beds Wheelchairs Crutches Walkers Blood glucose monitors Insulin pumps Audible prescription reading devices Speech generating devices Lancets 20% coinsurance.
-20% coinsurance.
-Note: Call us at 1-800-851-3379 as soon as your Plan physician prescribes this equipment.
+• Orthopedic and corrective shoes(except for diabetic shoes when medical criteria is met), arch supports,heel pads, and feel cups

+Corsets, trusses, elastic stockings, support hose and other supportive devices

+Prosthetic replacements provided less than five years after the last one we covered, unless it is irreparable and the member has properly maintained it.

+Durable medical equipment (DME) Standard Option

+We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: 25% coinsurance, Deductible Applies

+• Oxygen

+Dialysis equipment

+Hospital beds

+• Wheelchairs

+• Crutches

+• Walkers

+Blood glucose monitors

+Insulin pumps

+Audible prescription reading devices

+Speech generating devices

+• Lancets

+Note: Call us at 800-851-3379 as soon as your Plan physician prescribes this equipment.
 We will arrange with a health care provider to rent or sell you durable medical equipment at discounted rates and will tell you more about this service when you call.

-Benefit Description You pay Home health services High Option Standard Option • Home health care ordered by a Plan physician and provided by a registered nurse (RN), licensed practical nurse (LPN), licensed vocational nurse (LVN) or home health aide \$25 per visit.
-20% coinsurance. • Services include oxygen therapy, intravenous therapy and medications Not covered: All charges.
-All charges. • Nursing care requested by, or for the convenience of, the patient or the patient's family • Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic or rehabilitative Chiropractic High Option Standard Option Manipulation of the spine and extremities is covered if referred by the Primary Care Physician and approved by a medical director.
+Benefit Description You pay

+Home health services Standard Option

+Home health care ordered by a Plan physician and provided by a registered nurse (RN), licensed practical nurse (LPN), licensed vocational nurse (LVN) or home health aide 25% coinsurance, Deductible Applies

+Services include oxygen therapy, intravenous therapy and medications

+Not covered: All charges.

+Nursing care requested by, or for the convenience of, the patient or the patient's family

+Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic or rehabilitative

+Chiropractic Standard Option

+Manipulation of the spine and extremities is covered if referred by the Primary Care Physician and approved by a medical director.
 Adjunctive procedures such as ultrasound, electrical muscle stimulation, vibratory therapy and cold pack application are covered as rehabilitative therapy services and are subject to 60 treatments per condition per calendar year.
 Hot/cold pack therapy used in conjunction with approved manipulation and mobilization is covered.
 X-rays and other diagnostic testing are covered under diagnostic and treatment services and must be provided by a Plan provider.
-Note: Spinal manipulations and mobilizations are covered when long-term significant improvement can be expected from such treatment. \$50 per office visit. \$50 per office visit.
+Note: Spinal manipulations and mobilizations are covered when long-term significant improvement can be expected from such treatment. \$50 per office visit.
 No deductible.

-Alternative treatments High Option Standard Option Biofeedback - under certain circumstances \$50 per office visit to a Specialist. \$50 per office visit to a Specialist.
+Alternative treatments Standard Option

+Biofeedback - under certain circumstances \$50 per office visit to a Specialist.
 No deductible.

 Not covered: All charges.

+Naturopathic services

+• Hypnotherapy

-All charges.
-Naturopathic services • Hypnotherapy Acupuncture
+• Acupuncture